HelsinkiHacklab/ledmatrix/beagle_spi_documentation.md

 ## Step 6: Getting this working in Python

-To Be Continued, but meanwhile look at <https://github.com/HelsinkiHacklab/ledmatrix/tree/master/spidev_zmq>

 [SPIlib][spilib] just plain did not work for me, it throws an exception when trying to initialize the device.

 [Brians code][brianspi] works but has weird API (encoding bytes to ascii hex representation just to decode them